On the interplay between embedded graphs and delta-matroids: The Penrose and characteristic polynomials

 where $\chi (H;\lambda)$ denotes the chromatic polynomial of $H$. \end{corollary} In fact, in keeping with the spirit of this paper, it was the existence of this ribbon graph polynomial identity that led us to formulate Theorem~\ref{thm.pchi}.

 We end this paper with some results regarding the transition polynomial.
-As observed by F.~Jaeger in~\cite{Ja90}, the Penrose polynomial of a plane graph arises as a specialization of the transition polynomial, $q(G; W,t)$.
-J.~Ellis-Monaghan and I.~Moffatt introduced a version of the transition polynomial for embedded graphs, called the topological transition polynomial, in~\cite{EMM}.
+As observed by Jaeger in~\cite{Ja90}, the Penrose polynomial of a plane graph arises as a specialization of the transition polynomial, $q(G; W,t)$.
+Ellis-Monaghan and Moffatt introduced a version of the transition polynomial for ribbon graphs (or, equivalently, embedded graphs), called the topological transition polynomial, in~\cite{EMM}.
 This polynomial provides a general framework for understanding the Penrose polynomial $P(G)$ and the ribbon graph polynomial $R(G)$ as well as some knot and virtual knot polynomials.

 Let $E$ be a set.
 We define $\mathcal{P}_3(E) := \{ (E_1,E_2,E_3) : E=E_1\cup E_2 \cup E_3, E_i \cap E_j=\emptyset \text{ for each } i\neq j \}$.
 That is, $\mathcal{P}_3(E)$ is the set of ordered partitions of $E$ into three, possibly empty, blocks.